132nd-vWing/OPBH-Brief/MISSION INFORMATION/notam.md

  <br>
  <br>
  OPBH01/03<br>
  ACLS system for F-14B is inop due to the latest update.
-All F-14s must recover at airfields.
+Autolands are not available.
+ICLS remains operational. <br>
+ All CASE 3 recoveries must be hand flow with ICLS.<br>

 <br>